{“Do you want to play chess?”

 Another example of a neural network algorithm is translation software.
 Research into computer translation dates back more than seventy years, today however many would agree that understanding context is not yet a strong point of such software.
 Coming back to above verbal IQ test, should a LLM really score better than the average person, a valid question would be what such test actually probes given that the test subject apparently needs not understand neither questions nor answers.

 Part of the confidence in AI comes from its terminology, which is oftentimes anthropomorphic.
 A neural network is a mathematical formalism to fit any input to any output.
 Training is calibration with samples for which results are known.
 Hallucinations are spurious results, for instance from extrapolation outside a calibration.
 An implementation of an algorithm is a piece of software.
 An important workhorse in Machine Learning is multivariate regression, that in turn is applied linear algebra.
-Deep learning is constructing a neural network more complex than its elementary form - multivariate regression.
+Deep learning is constructing a neural network more complex than its elementary form, which is multivariate regression.
 When considering AI nuts and bolts, expectations for development of a sentient algorithm may be tempered somewhat.

 In conclusion, as with many important questions, we cannot yet confidently answer whether a machine could be either conscious or sentient, like us.
 Hofstadter's quote at the top of this post can be interpreted as either an expectation for the future, or as an intellectual jest.
 You should evaluate the arguments yourself to determine your position in the discussion, and not blindly follow someone else's convictions.
 Gathering information to form a well thought out opinion, obviously is a characteristic of a truly intelligent, self-aware entity.